cloud-aqua/www/docs/source/research.rst

    and avoid wasted energy consumed by interrupted jobs.
-Importantly, it can also encourage new users and applications, generating further cost savings and increased productivity to customers and increased revenues to service providers, which in turn positively impaAQUA our economy.
+Importantly, it can also encourage new users and applications, generating further cost savings and increased productivity to customers and increased revenues to service providers, which in turn positively impact our economy.

 .. |image2| image:: images/Thrust.jpg